shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-1102/dynamic-tileentity-rendering.md

 Now that we've updated the tile entity and finished all the networking code, we can finally write the renderer itself.

 Let's create a class called `TESRPedestal` in our `block.pedestal` package that extends `TileEntitySpecialRenderer`.
-The generic type paramter is the type of our tile entity, so we'll use `TileEntityPedestal`.
+The generic type parameter is the type of our tile entity, so we'll use `TileEntityPedestal`.

 {% highlight java linenos %}
 package net.shadowfacts.tutorial.block.pedestal;